wearerequired/lint-action/README.md

 - **`auto_fix_token`:** The `GITHUB_TOKEN` to [authenticate on behalf of GitHub Actions to push changes](https://docs.github.com/en/free-pro-team@latest/actions/reference/authentication-in-a-workflow#using-the-github_token-in-a-workflow).
 Defaults to the GitHub token.

-> NOTE: To ensure all workflows are automatically re-run after a successful fix is pushed use a [Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).
+> NOTE: To ensure all workflows are automatically re-run after a fix is pushed use a [Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).
 See the following [discussion](https://github.community/t/triggering-a-new-workflow-from-another-workflow/16250/37) for more details.

 - **`auto_fix`:** Whether linters should try to fix code style issues automatically.
 If some issues can be fixed, the action will commit and push the changes to the corresponding branch.
 Default: `false`